pbahr/pbahr.github.io/_posts/2016-04-11-my_rmarkdown_workflow_for_blogging.md

 1. Copy Build.R file from knitr-jekyll project to my github.io project.
 2. Create _source directory in the github.io project.
 3. The syntax highlighting was not working as I'd like to out-of-the-box.
-My Jekyll setup uses Rouge as syntax highlighter and Rouge is compatible with Pygments stylesheets.
+My Jekyll setup uses Rouge as the syntax highlighter and Rouge is compatible with Pygments stylesheets.
 So, you can pick your favorite style from [richleland's pygment-css](http://richleland.github.io/pygments-css/) project, download it to your css folder and add it to your pages.
 One more thing, these css files are designed with `codehilite` tag, which should be replaced by your css style for highlight, `highlight` in my case.

 ### Regular Steps